ministryofjustice/laa-apply-for-legal-aid/README.md

 You should now check by looking at the file either in your editor or on the command line to ensure the file you've just added is in fact encrypted.

+### Pre-commit hooks

+The pre-commit gem allows you to add git hooks which run linting automatically when making a commit.

+Checks are configured for the whole repo in `/config/pre-commit.yml`.

+To install the pre-commit hooks locally, run the command `pre-commit install`.
+If you don't want the hooks then just don't run this command.

+To bypass the checks once they're installed, add the -n flag when committing: `git commit -n`

 ### Malware check of uploaded files